 Why Can’t I Straighten My Knee?

 - Meniscus tear.
 Specifically a bucket handle tear of the meniscus.
 This is a unique tear where the torn piece of meniscus flips into the center of the knee joint.
 This torn piece then locks your knee and prevents it from straightening.
-If you have a bucket handle tear of the meniscus you will find it impossible to straighten your knee.
+If you have a bucket handle tear of the meniscus you will find it impossible to completely straighten your knee.
 You will usually feel as if something is caught in the knee and preventing it from straightening.
 Most all bucket handle tears will require surgery to put the torn piece back into position.
 The torn piece should then be sutured so that it has a chance of repairing itself.
 The success rate of getting a bucket handle tear to heal is very high.

 - ACL tear.
 If you had a twisting injury and felt a pop, there is nearly a 75 % chance that your injured your ACL.
 Many athletes with an ACL tear will find it painful to straighten the knee.
 The knee isn’t locked, but it hurts too much to straighten it out.
 Within a few days of tearing your ACL the swelling will start to diminish and you will likely be able to straighten your knee.
 Sometimes athletes who tear their ACL will also tear the meniscus too.
-This is another reason why it will be hard to straighten the knee.
+This is another reason why it might be hard to straighten the knee.
 If your twisted your knee and felt a pop, then noticed that you can not straighten your knee you should see a Sports Medicine Physician.
 Your next steps if you think you have an ACL tear are discussed here.

 - Patella or kneecap dislocations: Patella dislocations are far more common than previously thought.
 If you felt or heard a loud clunk or pop in the front of your knee while turning or you were hit hard in the front of your knee then it is possible that your kneecap came out of place and went back into place on its own.
 We call this a spontaneously reduced patella dislocation.
 Many people who dislocate their kneecap will develop significant swelling due to bleeding inside the joint.
 After a patella dislocation you will find it difficult to straighten the knee due to pain.
 This post on patella dislocations goes into far more detail.

 If you have suffered an injury to your knee and you are unable to straighten it then there is a good chance that you have sustained a severe knee injury.
 This is one of those times when it is wise to see an Orthopedic Surgeon sooner rather than later to determine what the diagnosis is and why you can’t straighten your knee.